NewsNation Now

 What are Donald Trump’s stances on major issues to voters?

-More than 100 members of the House and almost 20 GOP senators also have thrown their support behind Trump, while only a handful endorsed any of his opponents.
+More than 100 members of the House and almost 20 GOP senators were quick to support Trump, while a handful endorsed his opponents.

 Ahead of the 2024 election, NewsNation is committed to covering the issues that matter most to voters so they can make the most informed choices possible at the polls.
-You can also read similar policy breakdowns for President Joe Biden and Robert F. Kennedy Jr.
+You can also read similar policy breakdowns for Vice President Kamala Harris.

 Here’s a look at Trump’s policy positions and political views as he competes for your vote: